Grades and Scholarship

 - IP - In Progress.
 This symbol is used in lieu of a grade for a course which has not terminated at the end of a term or summer session.
 A grade with corresponding credit and quality points (see grading Options 1 and 2) will be assigned when the course has been completed.

-If a student retakes a course in which the topics vary, it must be demonstrated that the retaken course contains the same material as the original course in which the student received a D or F. Courses taken by students prior to the initiation of this policy, and before completion of an undergraduate degree, may be retaken within the guidelines of this policy.
+Courses taken by students prior to the initiation of this revised policy, and before completion of an undergraduate degree, may be retaken within the guidelines of this revised policy.

-No grade changes of any kind are permitted after thirty days from the date listed on the grade report.
+No grade changes are permitted after thirty days from the date listed on the grade report.

 The University reserves the right to change the grading system.